Apple Strudel – Jablečný štrúdl

-Kitchen essensials
+Kitchen essentials:

 Goose feather pastry brush https://amzn.to/3uD8EZX